HighwayChile/Assignment5_cs260_S24/README.md

 # Assignment5_cs260_S24
 Hello, welcome to readme for an auto sorting list!

+# Notes
+Okay, I am still terrible at following instructions.
+What we want is an auto-sorting list!
+I can still use large parts of my design, but I need to remove some aspects, and have already implemented others.
+Need to search for element most of all.

 # Instructions
     Follow along with the in-class exercise on this, do your best to get it working, and turn in what you come up with here!